 What happened is much as one might expect.
 In 1834 in Lower Canada the Reformers and Radicals won a majority in the elected Assembly.
 As well as blocking all tax bills, they presented a list of 92 Resolutions, improvements, as they saw them, that the British government could make to the colonial system.
 They sent the 92 Resolutions to the Colonial Office in London, over the head of the Governor and his appointed Council.
 The British Government ignored the issues till 1837, at which time they reviewed the matter with the Governor and his council, shared a chuckle and threw the letter out.
 Instead, they passed legislation in Britain that took away the right of the Lower Canada Assembly to block taxes proposed by the Governor’s Council, giving the elected Assembly a strictly advisory role.

-For the British Government across the sea, listening to the Governor and his council, the the decision was easily justified.
+For the British Government across the sea, listening to the Governor and his council, the decision was easily justified.
 Reformers were just Radicals in sheep’s clothing.
 The Reformers’ promise to use only legal means in pursuit of their goals was not a sign of principle, but a cheap political gesture; anyone could see the British army could easily crush any armed insurrection.
 Since the Reformers offered nothing, why should the establishment compromise?
-And those complaining were descendants of France, the recently-vanquished enemy, and to ignore their complaints was both emotionally satisfying and a public display of the new order of the world in the British Imperial paradigm.
-The Tories were British and the Torries were loyal.
+And, even better, those complaining were the sons and daughters of France, the recently-vanquished enemy.
+To ignore their complaints was both emotionally satisfying and a public display of the new order of the world in the British Imperial paradigm.
+The Tories were British and the Tories were loyal.
 Give that faction everything they wanted.
 It was really quite simple.

 In Lower Canada the decision proved the futility of the Reform approach.
 It galvanized the Radicals.
 That summer they raised the standard of rebellion, declared Lower Canada independent of Britain, and fielded Patriote armed militia to fight the British forces.
 The heartland of Lower Canada was the earlier colony of New France.
 Most of the people there were French-speaking descendants of those earlier French settlers.
 The ruling establishment in Lower Canada was exclusively British.
 Each side viewed the other with utter contempt.
 The underlying ethnic division amplified the political struggle.
 But it should be understood, there were wealthy French-speaking Canadien families who worked well within the colonial establishment and who abhorred the revolt.
 Also, Canadien Reformers spoke out against the rebellion.
 The Catholic Church preached against the rebellion, ingratiating itself with the Colonial establishment to such a degree that the Church attained great political influence from that time till the Quiet Revolution in the province of Québec more than a century later.
 And on the other hand, there were English-speaking American and British families farming in Lower Canada, whose menfolk joined the rebellion and fought beside their Canadien neighbours against the British army.